The subtle body is the subject of various teachings. Many of them centre around the body’s own psycho-spiritual connections.

 Breathing and visualisation practices allow people to gain control over their own reality.
 This then lets them further control how these channels ebb and flow.
 True practitioners of such methods are able to attain a higher level of consciousness from their expertise.

 The Bhagavad Gita states that the subtle body is made up of mind, intelligence, and ego.
 These three combine to control the physical manifestation of the body.
 We can see this idea throughout a number of other spiritual traditions, such as Sufism in the Islamic tradition, Taoism, and Tibetan Buddhism.

-The subtle body even appears in Hermeticism under the guise of the immortal body.
+The concept even appears in Hermeticism under the guise of the immortal body.
 All of these were attached to certain symbols such as the sun and the moon.

 Tantra sees the subtle body in a very positive light – the potential for yoga to eventually lead to liberation is very vivid in this tradition.
-This tradition subscribes to a number of beliefs surrounding the subtle body.
+This tradition subscribes to a number of beliefs surrounding this concept.

 Buddhist Tantra calls the subtle body the innate body, and also the uncommon means body.
-Thousands upon thousands of energy channels, which carry energy from place to place, are what creates the subtle body.
-All of these channels eventually converge on the chakras, and there are three main channels which directly connect the chakras to one another.
+Thousands upon thousands of energy channels, which carry energy from place to place are what create the subtle body.
+All of these channels eventually converge on the chakras, and there are three main channels that directly connect the chakras to one another.

 These channels are as follows: the left channel, the central channel, and the right channel.
 These channels start at the brow and move through the subtle body, passing through all the chakras on the way down.

 Reconnecting with Your Subtle Body

 We experience the subtle body through our feelings and sensations.
 However, before you can be aware of it, you need to train yourself to feel it.